rd--/stsc3/st/README.md

 stsc3 was initially stored here.
-It is now a stored both here and at ../som.
+It is now a stored at [../som](http://rohandrape.net/?t=stsc3&e=som/README.md).

-To use, [filein](http://wiki.squeak.org/squeak/1105) the below files to a Smalltalk image.
+To use run _make_ and then [filein](http://wiki.squeak.org/squeak/1105) the appropriate file to a Smalltalk image.

-The _Ui_ directory has user-interface classes and methods.

-The _Cuis_, _Gnu_ and _Squeak_ directories have methods that cannot be written to work under all of Squeak, Gnu-Smalltalk, Cuis.
+The generated files are not stored in version control and the build stage requires Haskell.

 ![](sw/stsc3/lib/png/squeak-mouse.png)